0xtiby/parse-server-nextjs/README.md

 #### useSession Hook

-The `useSession` hook provides easy access to the current session state:
+The `useSession` hook provides real-time access to the current session state using TanStack Query.
+It automatically refetches the session data in the following scenarios:

+- When the window regains focus
+- When the network reconnects
+- Every 5 minutes (configurable via QueryClient options)

 ```typescript
 import { useSession } from "next-parse-auth/client";